AnyLog-co/documentation/training/advanced/background deployment.md

 # Deploy AnyLog as a background process

 AnyLog can be deployed as a background process.
-In this type of deployment, the standard input is disabled, and when the node is initiated, it is configured from a script file (or a policy on the shared metadata).
+In this type of deployment, the standard input is disabled, and when the node is initiated, it is configured from a script file (or a policy from the shared metadata).

 Deployment of an AnyLog as a background process is similar to a foreground process and most deployments enable the TCP service to allow the node to communicate with peer nodes and the REST service such that the node is reachable using REST.